qiliu2025/IonoMoni/README.md

 Feature: Added an option to enable or disable receiver DCB correction controlled by the <rec_dcb_corr> parameter in the XML configuration.

 Enhancement: Expanded the available frequency bands for GPS and Galileo.

+[1.1.1] - 2026-03-10

+Feature: Added the Klobuchar mapping function as an option for VTEC conversion.

 ## Visualization
 The Python plotting scripts provided with IonoMoni support multi-station plotting for a single day.
 The directory structure under the plot folder is as follows: